benjaminion/upgrading-ethereum-book/src/book.md

     # Slashings
     slashings: Vector[Gwei, EPOCHS_PER_SLASHINGS_VECTOR]

 A fixed-size circular list of past slashed amounts.
 Each epoch, the total effective balance of all validators slashed in that epoch is stored as an entry in this list.
 When the final slashing penalty for a slashed validator is calculated, it is [weighted](/part3/transition/epoch#slashings) with the sum of this list.
-This mechanism is designed to less heavily penalise one-off sliashings that are most likely accidental, and more heavily penalise mass slashings during a window of time, which are more likely to be a coordinated attack.
+This mechanism is designed to less heavily penalise one-off slashings that are most likely accidental, and more heavily penalise mass slashings during a window of time, which are more likely to be a coordinated attack.

     # Participation
     previous_epoch_participation: List[ParticipationFlags, VALIDATOR_REGISTRY_LIMIT]  # [Modified in Altair]